mikeharding/duckdb-snowflake/README.md

 # duckdb-snowflake

-Use DuckDB to load csv files and detect schema, push tables into Snowflake using Arrow format.
+Use DuckDB to load csv files locally and detect schema, then push tables into Snowflake using Arrow format.